-Exhibits are released only upon permission of Senior Fair Department Committees/Fair Vet.
-All livestock projects may be removed after 11:59pm on Saturday ending Fair week.
+Exhibits are released only upon permission of Senior Fair Department Committees/Fair Vet, not before 10:00pm on anyday All livestock projects may be removed after 10:59pm on Saturday ending Fair week.
 Poultry will release between 6:00am -9:00am on Sunday following Fair week.
 All other projects including booths will be release on Sunday following Fair week between 8:00am - 1:00pm.

 Once animals are on grounds, have went thru weigh-in, vet check, or any other required procedures and met the requirements to show, they must stay on the grounds for the week of Fair.
-An animal project may only leave upon permission from the Fair vet, committee member or director in charge of the species.
+An animal project may only leave upon permission from the Fair vet, or director in charge of the species.